Girls' Frontline 2: Exilium: Seasonal event T-Dolls

-A T-Doll serving as the leader of Squad 404 and formerly known as HK416 in Girls' Frontline, who is the primary protagonist of the Aphelion time-limited event.
+A T-Doll serving as the leader of Squad 404 and formerly known as HK416 in Girls' Frontline, who is the primary protagonist of the Aphelion event.
 While out investigating the Yellow Zone in northeastern Slovakia for signs of Paradeus activity at the behest of Leva, Klukai and Mechty are repeatedly attacked by groups of unidentified mechs.
 Following a chance encounter and tense standoff with a platoon belonging to the Environmental Survey Corps of the URNC, the pair agree to provide the URNC troops with military assistance against ELIDs as they make their journey towards the nearest human settlement, so that they can re-establish communications with the rest of Squad 404.
 Reaching the settlement, Klukai learns that the civilian cellular signals in the region are out of service, and exchanges a bribe with the URNC platoon leader to use their communications channels to contact Andoris and Belka, the two other Squad 404 members, whom they rendezvous with.
 Under attack by a large-size ELID, the Survey Corps platoon sends out a request for assistance, and Squad 404 manages to severely injure the creature, which then promptly makes an escape.